Teaching Networks to Solve Optimization Problems: Introduction

 \section{Introduction}

 Optimization problems are ubiquitous in computational sciences and engineering.
-Classic solutions to optimization problems involve iterative algorithms often relying on predetermined first and second-order methods like (sub)gradient ascent/descent, conjugate gradients, simplex basis update, among others.
-These methods often come with theoretical convergence guarantees, which is desirable, but their iterative nature could be limiting in applications requiring near-real time inference.
-In addition, these algorithms' performance remains the same regardless of the number of times a similar optimization problem is visited.
+Classic solutions to optimization problems involve iterative algorithms often relying on predetermined first and second order methods like (sub)gradient ascent/descent, conjugate gradients, simplex basis update, among others.
+These methods often come with desirable theoretical convergence guarantees, but their iterative nature could be limiting in applications requiring near-real time inference.
+Moreover, these algorithms' performance remains the same regardless of the number of times a similar optimization problem is visited.
 Recently, there has been an emerging interest in leveraging machine learning to enhance the efficiency of optimization processes and address some of these shortcomings.
-The machine learning based solutions are often referred to as \emph{Learning to Optimize} (L2O) methods in the literature.
+The learning based solutions are often referred to as \emph{Learning to Optimize} (L2O) methods in the literature.

 While L2O methods do not come with theoretical guarantees, they hold the promise of: 1) reducing the number of iterations needed to arrive at a solution, and 2) improving over time as more optimization problems are visited.
 L2O allows for transferring recent advances in machine learning, e.g., self-supervised learning, meta-learning, and continual learning, to learn data-driven optimization algorithms that could improve over time.
-We note that most existing L2O methods aim to learn a function that receives the current loss or its gradient, and based on the memory of previous loss values (or gradients) provide an update for the optimization parameters.
+Most existing L2O methods aim to learn a function that receives the current loss or its gradient, and based on the memory of previous loss values (or gradients) provide an update for the optimization parameters.
 Hence, these methods do not eliminate the iterative nature of the solution but aim at improving the iterative solution to: 1) reduce the number of total iterations, and 2) leading to better solutions for non-convex problems.